cytomining/pycytominer/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. mdinclude:: ../README.md
+.. include:: ../README.md
+   :parser: myst_parser.sphinx_

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   install
+   contributing
    walkthrough
-   tutorial
    modules

 Indices and tables